pythtb/pythtb/docs/source/resources.rst

-Here is a short introduction to Python, Numpy, Matplotlib, and PythTB from a presentation given by Sinisa Coh during lectures on Sep 30th 2010 for Vanderbilt’s Physics 681 class:
+Here is a short introduction to Python, Numpy, Matplotlib, and PythTB from a presentation given by Sinisa Coh during lectures on Sep 30th 2010 for Vanderbilt's Physics 681 class:

-*  :download:`Introduction to Python, Numpy, Matplotlib, PythTB <misc/pythtb-talk.pdf>`
+*  :download:`Introduction to Python, Numpy, Matplotlib, PythTB <_static/talk/pythtb-talk.pdf>`

 Here is a one hour lecture on PythTB given by Sinisa Coh during the Wannier 2022 Summer School on May 19th 2022: